Everything You Need to Know About Rapid Onset Gender Dysphoria

 But isn’t there a research study on ROGD?

 To date, only one research study on ROGD has been published — it is authored by Lisa Littman and appeared in PLOS One a few days ago.
+[Note: that link takes you to the original paper; it has since undergone revision/correction, as described & linked to at the end of this essay.]
 There are numerous problems with this study, as Zinnia Jones and Brynn Tannehill detailed in their critiques of an earlier rendition of this same study back when it appeared as a non-peer-reviewed poster in the Journal of Adolescent Health.
 For starters, this was not a study of the children themselves, but rather their parents, who were instructed to fill out a “90-question survey . . . about their adolescent and young adult children.”
 What’s even more troubling is how this sample set of parents was selected: “Recruitment information with a link to the survey was placed on three websites where parents and professionals had been observed to describe rapid onset of gender dysphoria (4thwavenow, transgender trend, and youthtranscriticalprofessionals).”